Get your free photography lesson plan

 Anyways, it’s still your image.
 Have fun and experiment with the reflector all you like, the more knowledge and experience you have with it, the better.

-It will also be super useful if you had an assistant or dedicated equipment to hold the reflectors in place.
+It would also be super useful to have an assistant or dedicated equipment to hold the reflectors in place.
 Before hiring an assistant and purchasing equipment, try using whatever’s in your arsenal first or use your surroundings to compensate for your lack of equipment.

 Common Types of Reflectors

-Purchasing reflectors may seem daunting at first, but with the various shapes and sizes, even I faced the dilemma in my early days.
+Purchasing reflectors may seem daunting initially, but with the various shapes and sizes, I faced the dilemma even in my early days.
 Your main concern should be about the size and colors.

 For the most part, the middle 40” reflector should be easy and versatile enough to use.
 To make it easier to use, most reflectors can be “collapsed” into a small circle.